 Research conducted on reefs showed that a hungry grouper fish will use a headshake signal to recruit a moray eel to go hunting.
 Working as a pair, they each have higher per capita hunting success than hunting alone.
 Groupers will also point to hidden prey, seeking to get the eel’s attention.

 Fish have communication skills too!

 Fish have ear parts inside of their heads and can pick up sounds in the water through their bodies and in their internal ear.
-Some fish, such as certain species of carp and herring, hear through their swim bladders, which function rather like a hearing aid.
-And not only can fish hear noises, they can make them too… They do not have vocal chords, but they can growl, bark, click, hum, whistle and croak.
-They also communicate through body language, and herrings are thought to communicate by, uhm, farting.
+Some fish, such as certain species of carp and herring, hear through their swim bladders, which function as a hearing aid.
+And not only can fish hear noises, but they can make them too… They do not have vocal cords, but they can growl, bark, click, hum, whistle, and croak.
+They also communicate through body language, and herrings are thought to communicate by… farting.

 Fishing doesn’t just affect fish!

 Not too concerned about tuna or carp?
 Well, according to Cowspiracy, scientists estimate that as many as 650,000 whales, dolphins, and seals are killed every year by fishing vessels, 40-50 million sharks are killed in fishing lines and nets, and for every one pound of fish caught, up to five pounds of unintended marine species are caught and discarded as by-kill.
 In fact, abandoned fishing gear, such as nets and cages, is doing far more damage to the ocean than single-use plastic, like straws and bottles.

 …[O]vercrowding in poor conditions, starvation, and inhumane slaughter methods, such as by suffocation.

 “It is unlikely that the conditions in intensive farming meet even the basic needs of fish.”

 The fish you order at a restaurant may not be the fish you think it is!